9 Ways to Prevent Yeast Infections Every Woman Should Know

 If possible, avoid antibiotics

 In instances where they’re required, only use antibiotics as directed.
 Prolonged use or unnecessary use (for example, for a cold) can cause yeast infections since antibiotics kill off bacteria.
 Even the “good” bacteria that your body needs to keep yeast growth in check won’t survive.
 If you develop a yeast infection while taking an antibiotic or other medication, consult with your doctor to determine if there are other effective options available to you.
 An over-the-counter topical cream might be needed for yeast infection treatment.
+(Find out if cranberry juice helps yeast infections.)

 Reduce your sugar intake